GoogleCloudPlatform/python-docs-samples/composer/2022_airflow_summit/DATAPROC_EXPANSION_README.md

     1. Removing any data points that are not from weather stations located in the Western US
     2. Removing any data points that are not about snow or other precipitation (data where `ELEMENT` is not `SNOW` or `PRCP`)
     3. Convert the values in the `ELEMENT` column (now equal to `SNOW` or `PRCP`) to be in mm, instead of tenths of a mm.
-    4. Extract the year from the date so the Date column is left only with the year
+    4. Extract the year from the date so the `Date` column is left only with the year
     5. Calculate the [arithmetic mean](https://www.weather.gov/abrfc/map#arithmetic_mean) of precipitation and of snowfall
     6. Calculate the [distance weighting](https://www.weather.gov/abrfc/map#distance_weighting) for Phoenix.
     7. Write the results to tables in BigQuery

 ## Running this sample
-* Add `data_analytics_dag_expansion.py` to the Composer environent you used in the previous tutorial
+* Add `data_analytics_dag_expansion.py` to the Composer environment you used in the previous tutorial
 * Add `data_analytics_process_expansion.py` and `ghcn-stations-processed.csv` to the Cloud Storage bucket you created in the previous tutorial
 * Create an empty BigQuery dataset called `precipitation_changes`